 Even so, the scanner still lacks in this respect.
 It doesn’t support actuation, coding, and adaptation.
 So while it’s possible to use it in a professional way, you may still need a better device with more professional functions.Check Price at Amazon

 Will the Autel MaxiCOM MK808BT work on your vehicle?
 On paper, if the car is OBD2 compliant then it should.
 In other words, if the car is a 1996 or newer model then the device should connect with its onboard computers and deliver all the basic, advanced and professional functions advertised by Autel.

 The reality is a bit different though.
-Let me start by saying that you can use the MaxiCOM MK808BT to perform all basic diagnostics (ECU, transmission, ABS, SRS and other main system scans) on all OBD2 cars, domestic and foreign.
+Let me start by saying that you can use the MaxiCOM MK808BT to perform all basic diagnostics (ECU, transmission, ABS, SRS, and any other systems) on all OBD2-compliant cars, light trucks, SUVs, and hybrids that are domestic and foreign.

 Before placing your order you may want to contact Auteljust to be sure that the functions you need are supported on your car make and model.